HelloWounderworld/fine-tuning-qlora/README.md

-# Fine Tuning using LLM-JP-STF at the Fugaku-LLM
+# Fine Tuning using qLora at the Fugaku-LLM

     https://huggingface.co/Fugaku-LLM/Fugaku-LLM-13B-instruct-gguf